Afula bus suicide bombing

-The Afula bus suicide bombing was the suicide bombing attack that was carried out on 6 April 1994, at a bus stop next to an Egged bus in the center of Afula, Israel.
-Eight Israeli civilians were killed in the attack and 55 additional people were injured.
-Hamas claimed responsibility for the attack, as did Islamic Jihad.
+The Afula bus suicide bombing was carried out on 6 April 1994, at a bus stop next to an Egged bus in the center of Afula, Israel.
+Eight Israeli civilians were killed in the attack and 55 were injured.
+Hamas and PIJ claimed responsibility for the attack.

-The Afula bus suicide bombing was the first suicide bombing attack to be carried out by Palestinian militants against Israeli civilians in Israel, and was carried out in retaliation for the killing by a settler of 29 Muslims while they were at prayer in the Ibrahimi mosque in Hebron on 25 February.
+This was the first of the Palestinian suicide attacks to be carried out by Palestinian militants against Israeli civilians in Israel, and was carried out in retaliation for the killing by a settler of 29 Muslims while they were at prayer in the Ibrahimi mosque in Hebron on 25 February.

 Preparations for the attack

 The Afula bus suicide bombing attack was planned by Hamas chief bombmaker Yahya Ayyash, who began to plan suicide bombings within Israel in 1992.

 Ayyash rigged a 1987 Opel Ascona with seven gas cylinders, five anti-personnel hand grenades, and wrapped the bomb in a rucksack containing 1,100 carpenter nails.
 A caller to a Western news agency in Jerusalem said the car was carrying 385 pounds of explosives.
 The car, which had Israeli license plates that did not belong to it, had been stolen in Tel Aviv on 23 March.